barrelstrength/sprout-docs/docs/forms/reports.md

+---
+date: 2018-06-25
+description: Reports can be run using date ranges and exported in CSV format.
+---

 # Reports

 Visit the Reports tab in Sprout Forms to run Reports on submitted Entries.
-Reports can be run using date ranges and export in CSV format.
+Reports can be run using date ranges and exported in CSV format.
 You can setup and manage any number of Reports on the Sprout Forms **Reports** tab.

 ## Data Sources